mtyn/obsidian-dm-tools/README.md

-# Dungeons & Dragons Wiki and Notes Tools
+# Worldbuilding Tools for 5E

 ## What is this plugin?
-This is a plugin to help D&D Dungeon Masters work better in Obsidian (or for anyone using Obsidian as a knowledge store/wiki for D&D!).
+This is a plugin to help D&D DMs (or any worldbuilders) build a wiki of notes in Obsidian.

 ## What is included?

 - Stat Blocks - format nice 5E stat blocks in your notes
+- Entity Blocks - create callouts with different icons and entity types to label your notes

 (more planned and coming soon!)